Comic Book: Archie Comics' Sonic the Hedgehog aka: Sonicthe Hedgehog

 If there are any lessons to be learned, it's one you so obviously forgot!
 As I begin to absorb the incalculable power you possess, consider this: there is always someone else who is smarter, stronger, and even more ruthless than you.

-Everyone from Anti-Mobius.
-But special mention has to be given to Anti-Sonic, who used the Master Emerald to turn himself green, renamed himself Scourge the Hedgehog, and has become a recurring villain.
+Everyone from Anti-Mobius who isn't based on someone who's already evil.
+Special mention has to be given to Anti-Sonic, who used the Master Emerald to turn himself green, renamed himself Scourge the Hedgehog, and has become a recurring villain.

 Finitevus is also something of an evil twin to Knuckles.
 An accident transformed him into a negative image of Knuckles, and he uses the exact opposite methods that Knuckles does; while Knuckles favors direct action, Finitevus uses his powers over dark magic and subterfuge.
 And while Knuckles is a Guardian, biologically engineered and trained from birth to be an ultimate protector, Finitevus wants to BLOW IT ALL UP!

-Eyepatch of Power: Several characters, including Dr. Quack, Amadeus Prower (Tails' father), and Patch (aka the anti-Antoine).
+Eyepatch of Power: Several characters, including Dr. Quack, Amadeus Prower, and Patch.

 Duck "Bill" Platypus of the Downunda Freedom Fighters — after his people willingly joined with Eggman, he did as well in order to make sure they didn't suffer too much under his rule, while still being loyal to his team.